-Master Plan Secures Economic Vitality of Working Waterfronts
+Plan and Legislation Secure Economic Vitality of Working Waterfronts

-A working waterfront master plan, funded by the Virginia Coastal Zone Management Program, represents a big step taken by this state to ensure the long-term economic and cultural value of the marine industry.
-Government and private sector participants worked together to create the plan, and the results led to the passage of several bills that support the waterfront.
-Cities and counties are also using the plan to create a conducive climate for long-term stability.
-Gloucester County, for instance, created an economic development plan that established a "working waterfronts district" designation.
+A comprehensive working waterfront master plan, funded by the Virginia Coastal Zone Management Program, represents a big step taken by this state to ensure the long-term economic and cultural value of the maritime industry.
+Cities and counties are using the plan to create a conducive climate for long-term stability.

 More Information: Virginia Working Waterfront Master Plan